aqilc/jsc/readme.md

 - Lanugage Design:
 	- Parsable in a single pass, no need to backtrack or anything
 	- NONVERBOSE as much as possible, but never making anything confusing or ambiguous
+		- Be familiar to users of other languages
 	- Easy to type, easy to read
 	- I plan to incorporate support for JSON and JS Objects as dicts